yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api-advanced.markdown

 ---
 layout: post97
-title:  Change API Advanced
+title:  Advanced
 categories: XAP97NET
 parent: change-api.html
 weight: 100
 ---

-{% compositionsetup %}
-{% summary %}This page covers the Change API more advanced scenarios.{% endsummary %}

 # Obtaining Change detailed results

 By default, the change result will only contain the number of entries which were changed during the operation.
 In order to get more details (requires more network traffic) the ChangeModifiers.ReturnDetailedResults should be used.
 When using this modifier the result will contain the list of entries which were changed including the change affect that took place on each entry.
 You can use this in order to know what was the affect, for instance what is the value of a numeric property after the increment operation was applied on it.

-{% highlight java %}
+{% highlight csharp %}
 ISpaceProxy space = // ... obtain a space reference
 Guid id = ...;
 IdQuery<Account> idQuery = new IdQuery<Account>(id, routing);
 IChangeResult<Account> changeResult = space.Change(idQuery, new ChangeSet().Increment("balance.euro", 5.2D), ChangeModifiers.ReturnDetailedResults);

 foreach(IChangedEntryDetails<Account> changedEntryDetails in changeResult.Results) {
   //Will get the first change which was applied to an entry, in our case we did only single increment so we will have only one change operation.
   //The order is corresponding to the order of operation applied on the `ChangeSet`.